The XFL May Let Teams Try For A Five-Point Conversion After A Touchdown

 — Sports Illustrated (@SInow) December 5, 2018

-The report noted that there is not yet word on whether the league accepted the extra-point system, but the full slate of rules are expected to be released in the coming months as the league takes shape.
+The report noted that there is no word yet on whether the league accepted the extra-point system, but the full slate of rules is expected to be released in the coming months as the league takes shape.